Deleted. If you recheck this box be sure to click Save before leaving page!

 To include any category in your App, check the box to opt in.
 Add your thinking for this category by typing into the 2 input boxes.
 In the grey one describe any initial thoughts on your own issue or symptom in this area.
 In the yellow one note down any helpful strategy or solution you know, or the kind of solution you want to find.
 Please click Save at the bottom of each page.
 For those wanting to minimise typing, selecting a 'prompt' will replace anything currently in the input boxes with generic 'starter' responses for that category.
 If you opt in to a category but don't type anything, information about the category will appear in your MEMap App for you to add thoughts when you are ready.
 YOU ARE STRONGLY ADVISED to do this Config Journey on a computer with a keyboard and mouse.

-Many ME Recovers and practitioners highlight the importance of lifestyle changes in dignifying their experience of ME and finding recovery.
+A lot of ME Recoverers and their practitioners highlight the importance of lifestyle changes in dignifying the experience of ME and finding recovery.
 Decisions of this kind are one thing.
 Getting them to play out in the realities of a normal day against other competing demands is another thing entirely.
 Many PWME speak of being knocked off course, getting side-tracked from what they feel is good management of their illness.
 Various ME recoverers have mentioned feeling that, in retrospect, they 'knew' what would help them recover long before they took definitive action.

 One strategy is a hard and fast rule that ME is priority number one.
 So that complicated stressful decisions about where we 'should' be directing our attention and how much we 'should' be pleasing others are replaced by a simple decision we made earlier: ME first.
 This can be a very straightforward, pragmatic habit.
 Alternatively a deeper habit of kind-to-self, self-nurture can be built into the day.
 With this, the morning may begin with a positive affirmation to set the day on a path of treating oneself generously and kindly.
 Then regularly ask through the day, 'What's the most healing thing for me now?'